3. Open Educational Resources and the Case for Prioritizing, Using, Finding, and Sharing OER Content | Readings

 Adjusting Resources to Pedagogical Practices and Technology or Vice Versa

-This is one place where teacher expertise especially comes in.
-While teachers can certainly expand their knowledge regarding the affordances of open educational resources (video)[start at 23:34] and options related to learners are creators with agency — also known as open pedagogy teachers are experts regarding pedagogy in their contexts.
+This is one place where teacher expertise is especially important.
+While teachers can certainly expand their knowledge regarding the affordances of open educational resources (video—start at 23:34)[13] and options related to learners are creators with agency—also known as open pedagogy, teachers are experts regarding pedagogy in their contexts.

 Supporting Teachers